How To Fix Microsoft Visual C++ DLL Files Missing

 Microsoft Visual C++ redistributable is a runtime library which is necessary for running applications made with Microsoft Visual C++ using Visual Studio.
 Normally, the applications which require this runtime library package the required version within the installer.
 If it is not packaged, you will get a link to download the redistributable.

-First we will need to understand what types of error message we can get from missing DLL files and then we will discuss about how to identify which version of Visual C++ redistributable DLL is missing and finally will go to the solution to all these error messages.
+First, we will need to understand what types of the error message we can get from missing DLL files and then we will discuss about how to identify which version of Visual C++ redistributable DLL is missing and finally will go to the solution to all these error messages.

 When these DDL files are missing, there are a few errors you will get while running or installing applications.
 Some of the error messages are listed below: